ryjfgjl/DiLuConverter/README.md

 #                                                                           DiLu Converter
-This is the official documentation for DiLu Converter.
+This is the official documentation for [DiLu Converter](https://www.diluauto.com/en/).

 ![dilu-converter](https://github.com/user-attachments/assets/17c14a26-7c18-4897-a2d8-3f95b9a034c3)

 ## What is it?
-**DiLu Converter** is a fast, powerful and professional Excel import and export tool.
-It supports multiple popular databases such as MySQL, Oracle, SQL Server, PostgreSQL, IBM DB2, Access, Hive, SQLite and Excel files in xls, xlsx, xlsm, xlsb, csv, txt and xml formats.
-It allows you to import and export in one step, in batch, in scheduled and in realtime
+**DiLu Converter** is a powerful Excel import and export tool that supports more than 10 databases such as MySQL, Oracle, SQL Server, PostgreSQL and so on.
+The supported file formats include xls, xlsx, xlsm, xlsb, csv, txt, xml, json, and dbf.
+Its native user interface brings users a comfortable experience of simplified Excel import and export, making Excel import and export easier than ever before.
+Whether you want one-click, batch, and personalized import and export, or want to use scheduled tasks to achieve unattended full automation, DiLu Converter can bring you unprecedented productivity improvement.

 ## Features
 ### Safe